Empowering Your Child for Academic Success

 Communication Strategies

-Effective communication is the cornerstone of an inclusive educational experience for hard of hearing students.
-It’s crucial that teachers understand the student’s preferred communication methods, which may include sign language, lip-reading, or the use of assistive devices.
-Active participation in class discussions can be facilitated by strategic seating arrangements, ensuring the student has an unobstructed view of the teacher and classmates.
+Effective communication is the cornerstone of an inclusive educational experience for hard-of-hearing students.
+Teachers must understand students’ preferred communication methods, including sign language, lip-reading, or assistive devices.
+Strategic seating arrangements can facilitate active participation in class discussions, ensuring the student has an unobstructed view of the teacher and classmates.
 Additionally, minimizing background noise can significantly improve the student’s ability to focus and engage.
 Essential communication strategies might involve:

 - Utilizing visual cues and clear speech for lip-reading students.